 Bologna: Standing just 150 km apart from Venice, there is no way we wouldn’t include beautiful Bologna.
 Known as “La Rossa”, for the red and orange hues of virtually every single building in the Centro Storico, Bologna is home to the world’s oldest university and offers plenty to see and do to help you make the most of a day trip.

 Traveling soon?
-Get your Holafly eSIM for seamless internet access in any destination.
+Get your Holafly eSIM with a 5% discount for unlimited internet access in any destination.
 No more worrying about roaming charges or finding local SIM cards.
 Enjoy unlimited data and stay connected with ease.
 Order your Holafly eSIM now »

 Heymondo offers a wide range of travel assistance insurance policies.
 They combine the best quality, service and price with various levels of coverage, so you’re covered on your weekend getaways and long trips.
 Buy insurance »